21 Insightful Self-Care Journal Prompts

 How Does Journaling Help with Self Care?

 Using a self-care journal is a great way to get to know yourself better.
 You’re not merely writing down simple answers to journal prompts, but rather meaningful and thoughtful reflections to gain insight about yourself.
 And, did you know that journaling comes with a range of benefits for self care as well as mental and physical health?
-Below are some positive things that using self-care journal prompts can do for you:

 - Clarifies thoughts and feelings